The 10 best freezable vegetarian family meals

-Make the effort to stock your freezer with veggie-loaded meals when time allows and you’ll be rewarded with a stash of nutrient-dense suppers you can call on midweek to feed your family.
+Stock your freezer with veggie-loaded meals when time allows, and you’ll be rewarded with nutrient-dense suppers you can call on midweek to feed your family.

 If you often feel there's no time for real cooking in the week, these freezable veggie recipes might be just what you need.
 From curries to chilli and pies to pasta, all you need do is pick your preferred form of comfort food and get batch cooking.

 Crammed full of spinach, these colourful burgers have the novelty factor and can be frozen uncooked.
-The recipe makes eight, so knock some up on a day when you have time to cook, serve four then and there, then freeze the other half of your batch.
+The recipe makes eight, so knock some up on a day when you have time to cook, serve four, then freeze the other half of your batch.
 Eat in crusty rolls with ketchup and fries.

-There’s a whopping four of your 5-a-day in this superhealthy ragu.
+There’s a whopping four of your five-a-day in this super-healthy ragu.
 It’s prepped in just 15 minutes and takes next to no time to reheat once you’ve defrosted it.
 Filling and frugal, the lentils make a tasty base for the herbs and healthy veggies.